 When Rihanna announced her new beauty brand, Fenty, in 2017, many could be forgiven for thinking it would turn into just another celebrity-backed brand.
 From the Kardashians to Gwyneth Paltrow, famous faces have been adding their names to brands in the hope that their star power will help boost growth and revenue.

-Every brand needs to have its target audience nailed and this is one area where Fenty has excelled.
+Every brand needs to know who its target audience is, and this is one area where Fenty has truly excelled.

-What’s more, all of Fenty’s brand marketing has been unique in that it features mainly BAME models and celebrities including Mindy Kaling and Naomi Campbell.
-In doing so, Fenty has been able to open its products up to many women from ethnic minorities who might have felt excluded from other brand’s mainly white marketing.
+What’s more, all of Fenty’s brand marketing has been unique in that it features mainly Black, Asian, and minority ethnic (BAME) models and celebrities — including Mindy Kaling and Naomi Campbell.
+In doing so, Fenty has been able to appeal directly to consumers from ethnic minorities who might have felt excluded by other brands' mainly white, Euro-centric marketing.

-Sure, having Rihanna behind the brand has been a huge pulling power to attract many customers, but being able to push boundaries with its marketing and product has really helped seal the deal with minority women.
+Sure, having Rihanna behind the brand has helped to attract thousands of customers, but pushing boundaries with its marketing and products has really helped Fenty seal the deal with an often underrepresented target audience: minority women.

-There’s another way Fenty has been able to carve out its very own audience in the beauty world: by offering lower prices.
-Even though Fenty is considered to be a luxury brand, the price tags on all of its products are much lower than those on other luxury beauty items.
+Another way Fenty has been able to carve out its place in the beauty world?
+By offering high-quality products at lower prices.
+Even though Fenty is considered a luxury brand, the price tags on its products are a good bit lower than those of competitor luxury beauty brands.

 How Has Fenty Increased Brand Awareness?